qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

   iface.addRasterLayer(raster_file, layer_name)

-Assuming you are in the directory where the file :file:`load_alaska.py` is located, you can start |qg|, load the raster file :file:`landcover.img` and give the layer the name 'Alaska' using the following command:
+Assuming you are in the directory where the file :file:`load_alaska.py` is located, you can start QGIS, load the raster file :file:`landcover.img` and give the layer the name 'Alaska' using the following command:
 ``qgis --code load_alaska.py``